 Conflicts on the home front

-Where the first season had a purely defined antagonist in Taun, the conflict between him and Retsuko was resolved at the climax of season one, with Taun’s speech about using accounting principles in personal relationships.
+Where the first season had a purely defined antagonist in Taun, the conflict between he and Retsuko was resolved at its climax by Taun’s speech about using accounting principles in personal relationships.
 This was a powerful moment in the series, which I still get chills over.
-It is at this point that Retsuko sees him as more than just a bane of her existence, and having more dimensions than she had given him credit for, and it gives her the direction to axe her misguided love interest at the first season’s end.
+At this point Retsuko sees him as more than just a bane of her existence, having more dimensions than she had given him credit for, and it gives her the direction to axe her misguided love interest.

-The second season does have some similarities with the first with the story beats going from workplace conflicts to romantic situations in the second half of its episodes.
-A major distinguishing factor is that it seems to have with its predecessor is that the main conflicts Retsuko faces is in her home life and not in her office one, in which she has settled down.
+The second season shares similarities with the first, with the story beats going from workplace conflicts to romantic situations in its second half.
+A major distinguishing factor is that the main conflicts Retsuko faces are in her home life, not the office, which she has settled into.

 This shift in narrative may strike a bit close to home for the demographic of individuals who have settled into their work routine and are looking for things to do other than the “work, home, internet, sleep” cycle referenced in the show.
 I say as I look in the mirror.

 As far as Taun goes, he and the red panda clearly have more respect for each other this season, despite Taun continuing to push his employee into situations she’d rather do without.
 However it is that situation that outlines the most prominent conflict in the first half of the ten episode second season.
 That one revolving around the greenhorn Taun is having Retsuko train Ani; a situation foreshadowed at the end of the rap battle Taun and Retsuko had in the first season, with the pig warning the panda that one day she would be seen as the “shitty boss”.
 This situation puts the shoe on the other foot, and is highlighted by more than just the relationship between Ani and Retsuko.